decentology/fast-floward-1/README.md

 Welcome to Fast Floward!
 We are excited to have you here.
 This repository is where you will find all content, resources, and links for the Fast Floward bootcamp.

 * **Before you do anything, please make sure you are in the [Decentology Discord](http://discord.gg/Decentology)**.
-This is where all things Fast Floward will be happening.
+This is where all things of Fast Floward will be happening.
 If you are participating in the bootcamp, you should have been assigned the "Fast Floward" role within Discord.
 This will make your name bright green.
 If you have not been assigned this role, please DM Chase Chapman#8019.

 # 📚 Where to Find Content